YashasviMantha/netspeak-client-python/README.md

 FULL CREDITS TO THE COOL FOLKS AT: https://github.com/netspeak/netspeak-client-java

-Netspeak already offers a Java Client [Java Client](https://github.com/netspeak/netspeak-client-java); But this Client is essentially a wrapper over a Python wrapper.
+Netspeak already offers a [Java Client](https://github.com/netspeak/netspeak-client-java); But this Client is essentially a wrapper over a Python wrapper.

 This repo is where I remove the Java stuff to use the python wrapper directly.
 Essentially just deleting the Java stuff.
 It was just eaiser to call a python function directly in my notebook over calling a java function which again calls a python function anyway.